Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Dumping leaves and grass clippings in a pile is often confused with the composting process, where organic lawn waste is actively managed and monitored to accelerate the break down of the waste into a useful end product.
 Dumped lawn waste, although biodegradeable, smothers existing vegetation and does not decompose.
 Unless you are turning, watering and checking the temperature of the pile, you are not composting.

+The City encourages residents to properly compost waste or take advantage of yard waste programs in place.
+Residents can rake leaves to the curb (but not into the street or gutter which obstructs flow) for vacuuming or bag lawn waste.
+Leaves may be vacuumed from the roadside from October 12 - December 11th, although sticks are not allowed.
+Residents may bag yard waste, place a $2.00 City sticker on it and have it taken on their regular trash pickup day from March 30th - December 11th.
+The City will even pick up your paper yard waste bags without a sticker from October 12th - December 11th.
+Contact the Municipal Services Division at 309.524.2400 for more information.
 Branches may be set out with your regular trash pick up but they must be bundled in 4’ lengths and cannot be more than 1 foot in diameter.
 Special waste pickups are also available for large branches and other material for $140.
 Information about disposal of a wide range of material is available on our Municipal Services page.

 Overland flow or runoff that travels naturally across one property to another is considered part of the storm sewer system and must be maintained to ensure proper drainage in the City.
 If stormwater drainage patterns are altered, the flow must be allowed to run its natural course without restricting or increasing flow.
 Changes to drainage patterns must be permitted and approved by the City Engineer prior to any land disturbance.